-- During the “Plan” stage, corporate sets up objectives and strategies, yet the local teams should weigh in and offer feedback.
-In other words, local isn’t responsible for just “acting” and corporate can’t do all the “thinking.”
-The local teams must contribute to the overall global content planning or “thinking.”
+During the “Plan” stage, corporate sets up objectives and strategies, yet the local teams should weigh in and offer feedback.
+In other words, local isn’t responsible for just “acting” just like corporate can’t do all the “thinking.”
+The local teams must contribute to the overall global content planning.

-- During the “Promote” stage, the local teams are vigorously acting to implement region or country-specific promotional tactics to align with the overall content marketing objectives and goals.
+During the “Promote” stage, the local teams are vigorously acting to implement regional or country-specific promotional tactics to align with the overall content marketing objectives and goals.

-In general, each company addresses global content marketing differently based on their organizational structures, budget allocations, corporate cultures, products and services.
+In general, each company addresses global content marketing differently based on its organizational structures, budget allocations, corporate cultures, products, and services.
 Yet the 4 P’s of Global Content Marketing do not change.
-Global marketing requires close collaboration between the headquarters and local teams to achieve corporate goals.
-Once we understand what “global” means in this context, the weight on our shoulders doesn’t feel quite so heavy and we can see a clear path to globalize our content marketing efforts.
+Global marketing requires close collaboration between headquarters and local teams to achieve corporate goals.
+Once we understand what “global” means in this context, the weight on our shoulders doesn’t feel quite so heavy, and we can see a clear path to globalize our content marketing efforts.

 Reach out if you have any questions on how to scale content across regions.